 Below is a list of scholarships that are applicable to many or all UW-Madison study abroad programs.
 This is not a comprehensive list.
 Some students find scholarships through other avenues, such as their parents' places of work or community organizations in their hometowns.
 The more creatively you think about potential funding sources, the more likely you will be to find support.

 Note that you are more likely to get funded if you intend to go to a more unusual destination, so people going to Asia may be more likely to be awarded scholarships compared to those who go to Western Europe.
 Also, as an engineer, you belong to a group under-represented in study abroad, so you may have an improved chance of receiving scholarship support.

 The Alvarado Global Experience Scholarship, the Huibregtse Award and the Robert B. Olson International Experience Fund are scholarship opportunities available to IESP students.
-Students can access information on these scholarships through Scholarships@UW.
+Students will receive an email approximately one week after the program application deadlines with an invitation to apply.
 Alvarado and Huibregtse scholarships are $1,000 each and the Olson is approximately $3,500.

 Carole Foster Scholarship (PDF).
 For summer, fall and/or spring international internships and co-ops.
 Applications are due in early May each year (summer and fall) and early December (spring).
 Awards vary from $500-$1200.

 National Security Education Program Boren Awards.
 NSEP scholarships can be applied to study abroad in all countries, except Western Europe, Canada, Australia, and New Zealand.

 Benjamin A. Gilman International Scholarship Program.
 Gilman scholarships are available to U.S. students receiving Federal Title IV funding to provide partial support ($3,000-$5,000) to study abroad.
 Please discuss your project plans with IESP before submitting your application!

 The Fund for Education Abroad offers general scholarships and a scholarship for LGBT students.